 iPhone Photo Camp, June 13, 2020, Palenville NY

-Saturday, June 13, 2020 — Dan is bringing back iPhone Camp!
+Saturday, June 13, 2020, 9 am to 5 pm — Dan is bringing back iPhone Camp!
 This information-filled, one-day class can be an introduction to new iPhone users or a day of fresh discovery for seasoned iPhoneographers.
 Faster than a speeding bullet: that’s the pace of changes with iPhone shooting and editing.
 Brush-up your old skills and learn new ones in this short-but-sweet workshop.
 This opportunity only comes once a year and space is limited.

 Faster than a speeding bullet — that’s the pace of change with iPhone shooting and editing.
 Brush-up your old skills and learn new ones in this short-but-sweet workshop.